 Rule #2: Use Timed Rotation

-Each driver should have only a short, fixed amount of time (typically from four to seven minutes) at the keyboard before they must relinquish the controls to a new driver.
+Each driver should have only a short, fixed amount of time (typically from four to seven minutes) at the keyboard before relinquishing the controls to a new driver.
 We keep a timer continually going to ensure that everyone on the team rotates to be the driver.
 Some teams use a physical kitchen timer; some use software designed specifically for mobbing use.

 With a timed rotation, everyone has a fair shot at being the driver and at providing input to the driver.
 Without the timer, we’d see increased risk that participants disengage.
 I guarantee that being at the wheel and having a mobster tell you what to do next will keep you alert!